-This discussion shows that accuracy-efficiency trade-offs are a useful and natural way for policymakers to regulate varied, complex technical domains.
-We therefore ask, \textbf{Why not use this framework for making policy concerning distributed ML systems?} The specifics of the domain may be different---notably, real-time systems involve a degree of high speed not present in, for example, the process of evaluating the safety of a new chemical agent.
-Nevertheless US risk assessment policy indicates that reasoning about the trade-offs between speed and correctness, and their relationship to risk, is not a new problem. \textbf{We therefore contend that reasoning about underlying accuracy-efficiency trade-offs can enable risk assessment and management for these emerging technologies.}
+\textbf{Toward policymaking for distributed ML systems.} This discussion shows that accuracy-efficiency trade-offs are a useful and natural way for policymakers to regulate varied, complex technical domains.
+We therefore ask: Why not use this framework for making policy concerning distributed ML systems?
+The specifics of the domain may vary---notably, real-time systems involve high speeds not present in, for example, evaluating the safety of new chemicals.
+Nevertheless, US risk assessment policy indicates that reasoning about accuracy-efficiency trade-offs, and their relationship to risk, is not a new problem.
+We therefore contend that reasoning about underlying accuracy-efficiency trade-offs can enable risk assessment and management for these emerging technologies.
 However, translating the above regulatory framing to this domain presents novel challenges.
-We will require new tools, which we clarify in Sections \ref{sec:computing} and \ref{sec:policy}, to reason effectively about accuracy-efficiency trade-offs in distributed ML systems.
-These tools will help us gather the data we need to do appropriate risk assessment and subsequent policy-making for these systems.
-Before we can delve into the specifics of these new tools, we must finish justifying that accuracy-efficiency trade-offs are an appropriate abstraction for accounting for the behavior of distributed ML systems.
-Having explained in this section how reasoning about accuracy-efficiency trade-offs is useful from the perspective of policy-making, we next make our case from a technical perspective.
+We will require new tools, which we clarify in Sections \ref{sec:computing} and \ref{sec:policy}, to reason effectively about similar trade-offs in distributed ML systems---tools that expose the particular type of uncertainty in real-time, distributed, automated decision-making.
+These tools will help us gather the data necessary for appropriate risk assessment and policymaking.
+Before we can describe these tools, we clarify that accuracy-efficiency trade-offs are an appropriate abstraction for accounting for the behavior of distributed ML systems.
+Having explained how reasoning about such trade-offs is useful for policymaking, we next make our case from a technical perspective.